Bob-Harper/nms_dynamic_suit_voice/README.md

 Non-negotiable design philosophies guiding every decision made on this project:
 - Local files ONLY.
 - ENHANCE gameplay but NOT at the EXPENSE of gameplay
+- When pre-caching, files are overwritten after use, never reused.

 ## Explanation